aandresweb/libro-reclamaciones-javascript/README.md

 # Libro de reclamaciones
 ### Usage

-Search the ***"src/js/app.js"*** hange the value of the following constants to configure the identity of the page
+Search the ***"src/js/app.js"*** file and change the value of the following constants to configure the identity of the page
 ```javascript
 const MAIN_COLOR        =       '#000';
 const COMPANY_NAME      =       'Ejemplo';